Mark Staveley, Master of Computer Science

 Senior Software Development Test Engineer, Microsoft

-A Canadian student who completed his Masters degree at the University of Waikato was recently able to tell his friends and family what he’s been doing for the last year and a half.
+Canadian Mark Staveley, who completed his Masters degree at the University of Waikato, once spent a year and a half unable to tell his friends and family what he was doing at work.

-Since early 2012, all Mark Staveley’s family have known is that the software development engineer has been working for Microsoft somewhere on the company’s Seattle campus.
+For most of 2012 and into 2013, all the software development engineer could say was that he was working for Microsoft somewhere on the company’s Seattle campus.

 “It’s been a really wild ride.
-I was proud to have the announcement go so well and to be able to share some of the excitement with my friends and family,” he says.
+I was proud to have the announcement go so well and to be able to share some of the excitement with my friends and family,” he said.

-Working on something such as Xbox One is a once in a lifetime opportunity – “these will be coming into your living room” - and it’s an opportunity, he says, which likely would not have happened if he had never studied at Waikato University.
+Working on something such as Xbox One is a once in a lifetime opportunity – “these will be coming into your living room” - and one which he says would likely not have happened if he had never studied at Waikato University.

 “It was one of those cocoon stages of my life,” he says.